marklogic/marklogic-spark-connector/docs/writing.md

 Similar to errors with reading data, the connector will strive to provide meaningful context when an error occurs to assist with debugging the cause of the error.

-## Tuning performance

-The connector uses MarkLogic's
-[Data Movement SDK](https://docs.marklogic.com/guide/java/data-movement) for writing documents to a database.
-The following options can be set to adjust how the connector performs when writing data:

-- `spark.marklogic.write.batchSize` = the number of documents written in one call to MarkLogic; defaults to 100.
-- `spark.marklogic.write.threadCount` = the number of threads used by each partition to write documents to MarkLogic;
-  defaults to 4.

-These options are in addition to the number of partitions within the Spark DataFrame that is being written to MarkLogic.
-For each partition in the DataFrame, a separate instance of a MarkLogic batch writer is created, each with its own set of threads.

-Optimizing performance will thus involve testing various combinations of partition counts, batch sizes, and thread counts.
-The [MarkLogic Monitoring tool](https://docs.marklogic.com/guide/monitoring/intro) can help you understand resource consumption and throughput from Spark to MarkLogic.

 ## Supported save modes